 Q1.
 What is the most common problem people have with report writing?

-Many people are finding that they are having to write reports for the first time as part of jobs they love: from medical staff to aircraft engineers, from Antarctic scientists to data analysts.
+Many people are finding that they are having to write reports for the first time as part of jobs they love: from medical staff and Antarctic Scientists, to aircraft engineers and data analysts.
 The most common issue is lack of confidence.
 Most people are better than they think they are: they just need some easy tools to help with structure and style.

 Q2.
 What’s the worst that can happen with a badly written report?